-5 the Rossby radiusalmost everywhere (Hallberg, 2013).
-We "almost everywhere with at least 2 grid intervals per Rossby radius (Hallberg, 2013).
+5 the Rossby radius" almost everywhere with at least 2 grid intervals per Rossby radius (Hallberg, 2013).
 Using this criterion, we have recently reported on the development of such a 'frontier' mesh (XR; see Fig. 2, right globe), with resolution capped at 4 km (7 km) in the Arctic (Antarctic) (Sein et al., 2017).
 Sein et al. (2017) note that an even finer resolution will be required locally to fully capture mesoscale eddies.
-A lot of engineering goes into the creation
+A lot of engineering goes into the creation of such meshes, balancing computational